 Owners who wish to lease their unit to an eligible Housing Choice Voucher (HCV) family, should notify the Scottsdale Housing Agency (SHA).
-The SHA will maintain a Courtesy Property listing (PDF) of such owners and their properties and provide this listing to the HCV families that are searching for a unit.
-To have your property listed please contact Armando Olivares at 480-312-2520 or firstname.lastname@example.org.
+The SHA will maintain a Courtesy Property listing of such owners and their properties and provide this listing when available to the HCV families that are searching for a unit.
+To get your property listed please contact Christopher Groesbeck 480-312-7726 or [email protected].

 For more information regarding Landlord responsibilities for the HCV program please review our Landlord Information Packet (PDF).

 There are four (4) types of inspections that can be performed to verify Housing Quality Standards (HQS) compliance.